willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 The following is a set of instructions for a Tensorflow Object Detection and Image Classification program.
 This mostly assumes you are using Unix (Windows just means you will have to use different command syntax).
-Code in {brackets} indicates it will be variable to your personal computer, and the words are metaphorical instructions for what you actually need.
+Code in __FULL UPPERCASE__ indicates it will be variable to your personal computer, and the words are metaphorical instructions for what you actually need.

 # Tensorflow Object Detection
 ## CONFIGURING YOUR ENVIRONMENT